Skip to Main Content

 Arabian Textile & Craft Heritage

-Access to Saudi Arabia's rich costume traditions, from hand-woven bisht cloaks and traditional Hejazi bridal dress to Najdi embroidery patterns and the emerging Saudi modern fashion scene.
+We tap Saudi Arabia's rich costume traditions.
+These range from hand-woven bisht cloaks and traditional Hejazi bridal dress to Najdi embroidery patterns and the new Saudi modern fashion scene.

 02.